You don’t necessarily have to write a lot of original content to be a great blogger and publisher. You can be a news

 To create an automated or semi-automated site, you will need to use a premium plugin.
 I used the WP RSS Aggregator plugin.

 I can vouch for how well it worked.
-I also have to add that I have no affiliation, so I am offering my opinion as a user only.
+But I have to add that I have no affiliation, so I am offering my opinion as a user only.

 There is a free version that only publishes text snippets and post titles.

 I used the Excerpts & Thumbnails add-on, and it worked perfectly for me for more than two years.

 There are so many ways you can use simple RSS feed sources to create stunning content on your blog.

 There are a few reasons why this type of blog may suit you.